Vitals Today

 Latest posts by Wendy Lazcano (see all)

-Single or divorced people are 86% more likely to have depressive symptoms than married people.
-This is according to a study with more than 100 thousand people in 7 countries.
-The relationship between Marital status and mental health stands out as a key topic in public health research, highlighting its impact on psychological well-being.
+Single or divorced people are 861% more likely to experience depressive symptoms than married people.
+This is according to a study of more than 100,000 people in seven countries.
+The relationship between marital status and mental health stands out as a key topic in public health research, highlighting its impact on psychological well-being.

 The impact of marital status on mental health

-The relationship between marital status and mental health It is an important topic in public health research.
-Single, widowed or divorced people have a higher risk of developing depressive symptoms compared to married people.
+The relationship between marital status and mental health is an important topic in public health research.
+Single, widowed, or divorced individuals have a higher risk of developing depressive symptoms compared to married individuals.

-A recent study published in Nature Human Behaviour titled Association and causal mediation between marital status and depression in seven countries (Zhai, X., Tong, HHY, Lam, CK et al., 2024) supports this hypothesis after analyzing data from more than 106,000 people from countries such as the United States, the United Kingdom, Mexico, Ireland, Korea, China, and Indonesia (Nat Hum Behav, 2024).
+A recent study published in Nature Human Behaviour entitled Association and causal mediation between marital status and depression in seven countries (Zhai, X., Tong, HHY, Lam, CK et al., 2024) supports this hypothesis after analyzing data from more than 106,000 people from countries such as the United States, the United Kingdom, Mexico, Ireland, Korea, China and Indonesia (Nat Hum Behav, 2024).

 Cultural differences in depressive symptoms

-This analysis, which represents of over 541 million adults, found that the risk of depressive symptoms was 86% higher among single people compared with married people.
-However, this risk does not manifest itself in the same way in all countries or in all population groups.
-In general, the study reports that:
+This analysis, representing over 541 million adults, found that the risk of depressive symptoms is significantly higher among single people compared to married people.
+However, this risk is not uniform across all countries or population groups.
+Overall, the study reports that:

 • The risk is higher in Western countries than in Eastern countries (people from Western countries would have around a 36% higher risk of depression compared to those from Eastern countries).